 Can I get a self-employed mortgage with 2 years' accounts?

-Some lenders will want to see a 3 year trading history first, but two years is the sweet spot where most providers, including many mainstream banks and building societies, become available.
+A small minority of providers still require a three year trading history but two years is the sweet spot where most mainstream banks and building societies, become available.

 Will I pay more for my mortgage with just 2 years' accounts?